tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 In the code above Python moves through the commands in the while loop executing them in order, i.e. printing the value of the ``cycle`` variable and then incrementing it.
-The logic then moves back to the :keyword:`while` statement and the conditional (``cycle < 5``) is re-evaluated.
+The logic then moves back to the ``while`` statement and the conditional (``cycle < 5``) is re-evaluated.
 If true the commands in the while statment are executed in order again, and so forth until the conditional is false.
 In this example the ``print(cycle)`` command was called five times,